 Constitutional and Governmental Reform

-The “King” or “Queen” should be more than a figurehead and act as the “conscious of the nation.”
-They should have the legitimacy required to veto legislation that is not in the long term interests of the British people.
+The “King” or “Queen” should be more than a figurehead and act as the “conscience of the nation.”
+They must have the authority to protect people from an over mighty state or dictatorial government.
+They need the legitimacy to veto legislation that is not in the long term interests of the British people.
 The whole Brexit debacle highlighted the weakness of the current system.

 The House of Lords is an anachronism that must be replaced with a properly democratic second chamber able to hold the Government to account.